tock/tock/doc/reference/trd-syscalls.md

 | 13    | NOACK       | The packet transmission was sent but not acknowledged.                                  |
 | 1024  | BADRVAL     | The variant of the return value did not match what the system call should return.       |

-Values in the range of 1-1023 reflect kernel return value error codes.
-Future Tock versions MAY define additional kernel error codes in this range.
-The kernel MUST NOT return an error code greater than 1023; processes MAY rely on kernels never returning greater error codes.
+Values in the range 1-1023 reflect kernel return value error codes.
+Kernel error codes not specified above are currently reserved.
+TRDs MAY specify reserved kernel error codes, but MUST NOT specify kernel error codes greater than 1023.
+The Tock kernel MUST NOT return an error code unless the error code is specified in a TRD.

 Values greater than 1023 are reserved for userspace library use.
 Value 1024 (BADRVAL) is for when a system call returns a different failure or success